by Brian Tomasik

 It's easier for an agent to learn with a combination of negative and positive reinforcement than just one or the other, and this probably explains why organisms feel both suffering and happiness.
 Because the painfulness of dying is not necessarily subject to constraints on learning fitness tradeoffs, it can vary widely in how bad it feels, from being quick and easy to, more commonly, indescribably awful.

-Note: This article was written in pieces over time and is therefore not very cohesive.
+Note: This article was written in pieces over time and is therefore disorganized and incomplete.

 See also Shlegeris (2016).